Harnessing ‘The Power of Travel’

 Since President’s Day, Louisville Tourism has used digital advertising to help produce a steady increase of weekend leisure activity with another campaign, The Old Fashioned Road Trip, just launched last week to bring visitors to Louisville, which is instrumental in the downtown corridor recovery.

 “Downtown’s resurgence is vital to our hospitality workers and city’s overall tourism recovery – in fact, we know from research that 72% of all leisure guests visit downtown at some point during their stay,” said Karen Williams, President & CEO of Louisville Tourism.
 “We want to see more visitors and locals return and are actively working on programming to help build momentum to speed up downtown’s renaissance.”

-Two of the programs include relaunching a downtown walking tour, with a 90-minute Whiskey Wednesday walking tour covering 10 downtown blocks while discussing bourbon heritage and history.
+This will include a relaunching a downtown walking tour, with a 90-minute Whiskey Wednesday walking tour covering 10 downtown blocks while discussing bourbon heritage and history.
 Additional tours will be added later in the summer, including during June’s Old Fashioned Fortnight.
 Tours are free, but guests must reserve spots online.
-A new ambassador program called the 1778 Society will appeal to both locals and visitors interested in exclusive experiences and authentic gifts, while simultaneously building Louisville’s brand awareness.

 Louisville Tourism has also recently released the annual Visitors Guide as a travel resource.
 Guests can download the guide to help plan their Louisville itinerary.